-DOT quality grades-All passenger vehicle tires must conform to Federal Safety Requirements in addition to these grades.
-These quality grades are molded on the sidewall.
+DOT quality grades-All passenger car tires must conform to Federal Safety Requirements in addition to these grades.
+Quality grades can be found where applicable on the tire sidewall between tread shoulder and maximum section width.
+For example: Treadwear 200 Traction AA Temperature A